 Cascade Natural Gas (CNG) builds, operates and maintains the natural gas facilities serving the City of Poulsbo.
-CNG is responsible for the installation of services for new construction, as well as the conversion from electricity or oil to natural gas.
 The Pacific Northwest receives natural gas from various regions of the United States and Canada.
 Natural gas is transported through the states of Washington, Oregon, and Idaho via a network of interstate transmission pipelines owned and operated by Northwest Pipeline Corporation.

 The location, capacity, and timing of improvements within CNG's service area depends primarily on opportunities for expansion and the location of city growth.
 There are usually several alternative routes possible when connecting to the existing system.
-The ultimate route will depend on right-of-way, environmental impacts, and the additional opportunity to install mains concurrent with new development, or other underground infrastructure improvements. {Statewide prohibition on expansion of natural gas passed in March 2023.
-Currently in the courts.
-Will update text as additional information known}
+The ultimate route will depend on right-of-way, environmental impacts, and the additional opportunity to install mains concurrent with new development, or other underground infrastructure improvements.